hiconic-os/hiconic.platform.reflex/readme/getting-started/getting-started.md

 jinni create-group
 ```

 This creates a _parent_ for the _group_ as well as _Gradle_ files used for building multiple artifacts at the same time.
+(Individual artifacts have their own ant scripts, for now).

 Expected folder structure (excluding files starting with '.'):
 ```